2022 Renewal School Program & Operations Levy

 Thank you Monroe voters for approving the renewal School Program & Operations Levy in November 2022!

-The four-year School Program & Operations levy (SP&O), which voters approved in 2018, expires at the end of 2022.
-The renewal of the SP&O levy is not a new tax; it is a renewal of an expiring levy that continues to bridge the gap between what the state funds as "basic education" and the cost of all the programs, services, and essential staff the Monroe School District provides for its students.
+The four-year School Program & Operations levy (SP&O), which voters approved in 2022, will expire at the end of 2026.
+The renewal of the SP&O levy was not a new tax; it was a renewal of an expiring levy that continues to bridge the gap between what the state funds as "basic education" and the cost of all the programs, services, and essential staff the Monroe School District provides for its students.

 School districts rely on voter-approved funding measures to cover costs not funded by the state to provide all students with a well rounded education.
 Over 14% of Monroe School District's total budget comes from the local SP&O levy.